[AD- This is a collaborative post]

 For now, let’s get back to the list.

 Whether it’s the best mascara on the market or a really indulgent treat from your favourite bakery, calories don’t count when you’re looking for a pick me up.
 So treat yourself!
 We all try to restrict ourselves too often, and often work too hard for what feels like very little reward which is so mentally exhausting.
 So, as long as your treats don’t harm you, others or your finances, then go for it.
 It’ll lift your mood.
+For women it might be a brand new hair do and for men maybe consider a facial hair transplant.

 Put on something that makes you feel good